-Walking not only clears your mind, it actually builds a bigger and sharper brain.
-(105)
+Walking not only clears the mind, it actually builds a bigger, sharper brain.

 Take one or two 10-minute walks daily.

-Plus you’ll be meeting the recommended 150 minutes of exercise per week, according to the US Centers for Disease Control.
+Plus, you’ll be meeting the US Centers for Disease Control’s recommended 150 minutes of exercise per week.

 If you need a little motivation, consider getting a personal fitness tracker or app that measures your mileage or counts your steps.